joelhawksley/identity/components-2020/slides.md

 # Thanks

-^ We have something special
+^ We have something special here

-^ So good I'd still come if it was a javascript meetup

 ^ So thankful for it